nshireme/job-workflow/README.md

 Position: Software Engineer
 ```

-4. The script creates 3 folders, the Company Name as the parent, the Position as the subfolder, and another subfolder labelled with current date and time.
-It the copies the base cover letter and resume to the new folder.
+4. The script creates 3 folders, the `Company Name` as the parent, the `Position` as the subfolder, and another subfolder labelled with current date and time.
+It copies the base cover letter and resume to the new folder, and exits.

 ```batch
 Creating Microsoft/Software Engineer/20201118-124252 folder.